 What a treasure this will be for us and those who follow us in the future.

 - Pamela Vincent and the Rambert tour to Australasia

 Here is another image from the Pamela Vincent album of photographs from the Ballet Rambert’s tour to Australia and New Zealand 1947–1949.
 Pamela Vincent was courted in Australia by Douglas Whittaker, principal flute player in the orchestra that accompanied the Rambert company.
 They married in England.

 I was interested to find this link to a comment on Serge Diaghilev’s interest, which grew in intensity towards the end of his life, in rare books.

-- Press for May 2014 [Online links to press articles in The Canberra Times no longer available]
+- Press for May 2014 [Online links to press articles in The Canberra Times prior to 2015 are no longer available]

 ‘Fresh flavour but a little flat’.
 Review of Don Quixote, Imperial Russian Ballet.
 The Canberra Times, 7 May 2014, ARTS p.
 8.